jorjboi/jorjboi.github.io/_projects/animation_extractor.md

 ## Animation Extractor

-In the next step, I create an HDA `extract_anim` to run a callback to a Python script which first object merge an Alembic, and then divide it into separate parts which share the same transformation.
+In the next step, I create an HDA `extract_anim` to run a callback to a Python script which first object merges an Alembic, and then divides it into separate parts which share the same transformation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">